awsdocs/amazon-ecr-user-guide/doc_source/image-scanning-basic.md

 1. On the **Scanning configuration** page, For **Scan type** choose **Basic scanning**\.

 1. By default all of your repositories are set for **Manual** scanning\.
 You can optionally enable scan on push by specifying **Scan on push filters**\.
 You can set scan on push for all repositories or individual repositories\.
+For more information, see [Using filters](image-scanning.md#image-scanning-filters)\.

 ## Manually scanning an image<a name="manual-scan"></a>